Post-Brexit: International Data Transfers and the GDPR

 3. The international commitments into which the UK has entered.

-If you are a business that has questions about data privacy laws and how the laws impact your business, contact our Founders Legal team at [email protected].
+If you are a business that has questions about data privacy laws and how the laws impact your business, contact the Founders Legal team.